-I grew up in one of the most wonderful places on the planet, Missoula, Montana.
+I grew up in one of the most interesting places on the planet, Missoula, Montana.
 From a young age, I roamed free in the mountains and wilderness.
 The Big Sky inspired me to dream and to challenge myself in the outdoors.
-Solitude gave me a powerful sense of the profound, of something much bigger than you or I or even the Big Sky.
+Solitude gave me a powerful sense of the profound, of something much bigger than you or me or even the Big Sky.

 Most of all, I was a high school science nerd—I placed third in the International Science Fair in Applied Physics.
 Together, these two passions fueled my curiosity about the world beyond my little hometown.
 I started off with the intent to become a doctor.
 I earned a BS in Biology from Gonzaga University, but soon realized—while looking into the eyes of my hapless lab frog—that this path was not for me.

 What I wanted to do was write.
-That’s how I became an environment and technology journalist—at Seattle’s Weekly; at The Seattle Times; and at the NBC affiliate KING TV News.
-I also was involved in the start up of several software and digital media companies.
+That’s how I became an environment and technology journalist—at Seattle’s Weekly, The Seattle Times and at the NBC affiliate KING TV News.
+I also was involved in the startup of several software and digital media companies.

-I’ve had many other odd careers, ranging from working the Pipeline in the Arctic Circle; fishing in the Gulf of Alaska; a stint in the Merchant Marines; working with the homeless and mentally ill as a counselor; and one of my favorites—a few years as an Italian Gelato maker.
+I’ve had many other careers, ranging from working the Pipeline in the Arctic Circle; fishing in the Gulf of Alaska; a stint in the Merchant Marines; working with the homeless and mentally ill as a counselor; and a few years as an Italian gelato maker.

-In 2015, I earned an MFA from Pacific University, in Forest Grove, Ore.
+In 2015, I earned an MFA from Pacific University, in Forest Grove, OR.
 Along the way, I was twice a finalist in the Pacific Northwest Writers Association Literary Contest.
-I indie published a novel, Holotar: Last Queen of the White Shamans.
-I can’t say that I made enough money to buy a round of Gelato, but Holotar was Number 25 in the ‘Amazon Top 100 Free Novels’ promotion in 2012, with over 3000 downloads.
+I published an indie novel, Holotar: Last Queen of the White Shamans.
+I can’t say that I made enough money to buy a round of gelato, but Holotar was Number 25 in the ‘Amazon Top 100 Free Novels’ promotion in 2012, with over 3000 downloads.